dsa-ou/algoesup/README.md

 (Don't use `mkdocs gh-deploy` because it pushes untracked and other files, without giving you a chance to check what will be pushed.)

+After making changes, run the tests using `poetry run pytest`

 When a new version of the library is to be put on PyPI:

 1. Run again the notebooks (including the coding guide), to test the library.